UCSD-CCAL/onco_gps_paper_analysis/README.md

 ```sh
 jupyter notebook
 ```
 Navigate to the onco-gps-paper-analysis/notebooks directory.
 Inside the `notebooks/` directory you'll find 10 notebooks, numbered 0 to 9.
 Just like chapters in a book, each notebook builds off the previous notebook.
 So each notebook should be run one after another startting with 0 and ending with 9.
-Now you can begin running the notebooks :)
+Now you can begin running the notebooks :smile:

 ## Feedback
 If something's not working or you have questions, comments, or concerns, please [create an issue](https://github.com/UCSD-CCAL/onco-gps-paper-analysis/issues/new).